-The Company realized profit before taxation of US\$5.1M for the fourth quarter of 2022 and the impact of changes in non-cash items, changes in working capital items and the payment of finance costs and income taxes increased cash by US\$4.7M resulting in US\$9.8M cash being generated from operations in the fourth quarter of 2022, compared to US\$0.1M cash being generated from operations in the fourth quarter of 2021.
+In the fourth quarter of 2023, the Company generated net cash from operating activities of US\$4.0M, as compared to US\$4.7M in the fourth quarter of 2022.
+The Company realized profit before taxation of US\$0.5M for the fourth quarter of 2023, and the changes in non-cash items, changes in working capital items and the payment of finance costs and income taxes increased cash by US\$3.5M, resulting in cash generated from operations of US\$4.0M.